 To ensure safety and the best results always make sure you check to see if the business has a CASA Remote Operator’s License and is using professional grade drones.
 You wouldn’t hire a professional photographer that turns up with an iPhone to take your photograph’s would you?

 How far away can your drone fly?

 Our drones can technically fly around 3km from the transmitter before losing signal.
 CASA requires us to only fly within line of sight, this means our crew must be able to visually see the drone at all times.
 Our pilots have great eyes and can fly safely within these regulations to about 700 meters.
 Additional spotters and radio communications can be used to extend this range if required but generally 700 meters in each direction gives us enough distance to capture great footage.

 How high can your drone fly?

-CASA requires us to fly below 400 feet (or 120 meters) to guarantee separation from full sized aircraft who are permitted to fly to a minimum altitude of 500 feet.
-Our drones can fly to 500 meters but we have a safety set which will prevent the drone from flying over 120 meters.
+CASA requires us to fly below 400 feet (or 120 metres) to guarantee separation from full sized aircraft who are permitted to fly to a minimum altitude of 500 feet.
+Our drones can fly to 500 metres but we have a safety set which will prevent the drone from flying over 120 metres.
 As a CASA certified operator we can apply to CASA for an exemption for a particular job to fly above the regulated height during a specified time and in a specified area.

 What happens if your transmitter link fails during a job?